-The Fighting Against Institutional Racism (FAIR) Network is a more formal realisation of the ambitions of Black Lives Matter-LSHTM.
-While remaining essentially external and work for free, the FAIR Network is woven into the fabric of the Institution, working more closely with teams, departments and leadership to push for the anti-racist praxis, racial equity, historical accountability and radical reform desperately needed at the School.
+The Fight Against Institutional Racism (FAIR) Network is a more formal realisation of the ambitions of Black Lives Matter-LSHTM.
+While remaining essentially external, the FAIR Network is woven into the fabric of the Institution, working more closely with teams, departments and leadership to push for the anti-racist praxis, racial equity, historical accountability and radical reform desperately needed at the School.

 Explore this website to find out more about our actions, events and learn how to join this fight.